 Enhanced athletic performance: Strong glutes can also help you improve your athletic performance in sports and other physical activities.

 Reduced risk of injury: Strong glutes can help support your lower back and prevent injuries during physical activities.
-If you suffer from lower back pain when bending over, the glute hyperextension is a great exercise for you.
+If you suffer from lower back pain when bending over, pain lifting objects, or lower back pain after running - the glute hyperextension is a great exercise for you.

-Improved posture: Strong glutes can help improve your posture by supporting your lower back and helping to align your spine.
+Improved posture: Strong glutes can help improve your posture (see Posture Pump review) by supporting your lower back and helping to align your spine.

 Aesthetically pleasing: Strong, toned glutes are often viewed as attractive, and the glute hyperextension exercise can help you achieve a more defined and toned butt.